innodatalabs/redlite/docs/parallel.md

 parallel_run(dataset=dataset, model_producer=model_producer, metric_producer=metric_producer)
 ```

-Generally, the higher the parrallelism, the faster run finishes.
+Generally, the higher the parrallelism, the faster your run finishes.
 However, you may experience throttling or rejections from
 cloud LLM provider.
 Also, a very large number of workers may strain your local computer.
 Be careful and know what you are doing.

-Another common pitfall is that errors from parallel workers may be less clear as trace stack and the original exception are not preserved (as they may not be serializable).
-To troubleshoot one may want temporarily convert script to using `run` instead.
+Another common pitfall is that errors from parallel workers may be less clear as trace stack and the original exception are not preserved
+(as they may not be serializable).
+To troubleshoot one may want to temporarily convert script to using `run` instead.
 Then switch back to the `parallel_run`
 after problem is addressed.